 Dodd-Frank instituted a third official mandate for the Fed, empowering it to regulate systemic risk and preserve financial stability.
 The Fed is now required to present its findings on risky, non-bank financial firms to the Financial Stability Oversight Council, which instructs the Fed on how to sanction those institutions.

-"The Fed has a great deal more responsibility," says Professor Thomas Cooley of New York University's Stern School of Business.
-"It is the primary watchdog for identifying systemically risky institutions of all types, including shadow banking institutions [such as hedge funds]," he explains.
+Thanks to Dodd-Frank, the Fed is also now in charge of keeping a much closer eye on the solvency of major U.S. banking operations, via its supervision of "systematically important financial institutions."
+"The Fed has a great deal more responsibility," says Thomas Cooley, a professor at New York University's Stern School of Business and one of the editors of the 2011 report.
+"It is the primary watchdog for identifying systemically risky institutions of all types," he explains.

 Holes in the System: Origins of 'Systemic Risk'